ksu-hmi/DoseMate/README.md

 A user friendly app that will help patients who need to take medication frequently/regularly effectively manage their medication schedules, especially older adults

 # About
-The Medication Reminder App is a straightforward mobile application designed to help individuals, especially elderly patients, manage their medication schedules effectively.
+DoseMate is a straightforward mobile application designed to help individuals, especially elderly patients, manage their medication schedules effectively.
 It is a user-friendly tool for anyone who needs to take medications regularly.
-The Medication Reminder App offers a  user-friendly solution for managing medication schedules.
+The App offers a  user-friendly solution for managing medication schedules.
 By providing features like customizable reminders, medication information storage, and missed dose notifications, it aims to empower users to take control of their health.

 # Features